Gender Benders: Weight classes

 At the 2003 Ms. Olympia, the competitors gather from the weigh in.
 According to Betty, they have to resist taking in sugar, salts, and fats, along with cutting out water and other things on stage in order to obtain a certain look.
 The competition is divided into two divisions, lightweight or heavyweight.
 Rosemary is struggling to maintain a weight of 135 lbs or under in order to be within the lightweight division.
 Any weight above 135 lbs means she would have to compete as a heavyweight, which would give her a disadvantage against the heavyweight women bodybuilders.
 Betty, weighing in at 169.5 lbs, is a true heavyweight competitor.
 She has 3% body fat, but still maintains the same size clothes she wore before she started training, junior 5 or 7.
 In order to compete as a lightweight, Rosemary stopped eating or drinking.
 She comes up 133.5 lbs, the required weight to compete as a lightweight.
 Dr. Leap said that this eating pattern had parallels with anorexia and bulimia.

 Steroids

 Critics also claim that the use of performance enhancing drugs, such as steroids, is rampant in the sport.
 Four men commented that at the female professional bodybuilding level, steroids were needed in order to compete.
 Steroids build muscle and are similar to testosterone, with similar effects to testosterone.
 Women who use steroids often experience side of effects of facial hair growth, deeper voices, and male features.

 Steroids also have negative effects on the body, damaging the liver and kidney.
 Like other athletes, female bodybuilders try to avoid the topic of steroids.
 Ondrea Gates, said the issue of steroid usage was a personal one and whether she was taking steroids or not was none of anyone's business.
-Betty denied that drugs were the only thing need to compete and said it was only a small part need to be a bodybuilder.
+Betty denied that drugs were the only thing needed to compete and said it was only a small part needed to be a bodybuilder.